 Why should I enroll in a Health Care FSA?

-By participating in a Health Care FSA, you can save from 25 to 40% on the cost of your eligible health care expenses.
+By participating in a Health Care FSA, you can save from 25 to 40% on the cost of your eligible out-of-pocket health care expenses.

 What are eligible Health Care FSA expenses?